CodePushGo/website/src/content/blog/en/automated-consent-tracking-for-capacitor-apps.md

 -   Provide clear "Accept" and "Decline" options.
 -   Enable users to update their consent preferences at any time.

-Services like Capgo can help by allowing live updates to consent-related features, avoiding the need for full app store reviews.
+Services like CodePushGo can help by allowing live updates to consent-related features, avoiding the need for full app store reviews.

 Effective consent tracking goes beyond just meeting legal requirements.
 It's about building trust with users by being transparent and respecting their privacy.
 Thoughtfully implementing these practices can improve user experience and strengthen your app's reputation.